 GONZALES BRANCH RAILROAD

 GONZALES BRANCH RAILROAD.
 The Gonzales Branch Railroad Company was chartered on November 12, 1881.
 Twelve miles of track between Gonzales and Harwood, Texas, and a connection with the Galveston, Harrisburg and San Antonio Railway were completed in August 1882.
 The capital was $240,000, and the principal place of business was Harwood.
-Members of the first board of directors were T. W. Pierceqv of Boston, Massachusetts; James Converse, E. P. Hill, C. C. Gibbs, Jacob E. Fisher, and T. W. Pierce, Jr., all of Houston; and Henry B. Andrews of San Antonio.
+Members of the first board of directors were T. W. Pierce of Boston, Massachusetts; James Converse, E. P. Hill, C. C. Gibbs, Jacob E. Fisher, and T. W. Pierce, Jr., all of Houston; and Henry B. Andrews of San Antonio.
 The Gonzales Branch was operated by the Galveston, Harrisburg and San Antonio until merged into that company in 1905.
 The line eventually became the Southern Pacific, and was sold to the TNW Corporation on November 15, 1992, and operated as the Texas, Gonzales and Northern Railway.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Nancy Beck Young, "GONZALES BRANCH RAILROAD," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/eqg14.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Nancy Beck Young, "GONZALES BRANCH RAILROAD," accessed February 29, 2020, http://www.tshaonline.org/handbook/online/articles/eqg14.